 We can set the Keyboard Layout of the Tails by click to the

 Keyboard Layout part like below.
 This will open a screen where we can select the Keyboard layout or we can simply enter the keyboard layout name like below which is

-turk as I am using Turkish keyboard layout.
-There is also some alternative layout about the same language like Turkish F, Turkish Alt-Q etc.
+turk as I am using the Turkish keyboard layout.
+There is also some alternative layout about the same language like Turkish F, Turkish Alt-Q, etc.